leonelngande/leonelngande.github.io/_posts/2020-09-13-laravel-test-validation-message-key-is-defined-in-all-translation-files-en-fr-etc.md

 tags: []
 last_modified_at: 2020-09-13 06:52:41
 ---
-Below is the validation language line we want to test, It's found in `resources/lang/en/validation.php`, my app supports just two languages at this time, English and French.
+Below is the validation language line we want to test, It's found in `resources/lang/en/validation.php` and `resources/lang/fr/validation.php` my app supports just two languages at this time, English and French.

 ```php
 <?php